radiant-rstats/docs/basics/app/prob_calc.Rmd

 ## Testing batteries

 Suppose Consumer Reports (CR) wants to test manufacturer claims about battery life.
-The manufacturer claims that more than 90% of their batteries will power a laptop for at least 12 hours of continuos use.
+The manufacturer claims that more than 90% of their batteries will power a laptop for at least 12 hours of continuous use.
 CR sets up 20 identical laptops with the manufacturer's batteries.
 If the manufacturer's claims are accurate, what is the probability that 15 or more laptops are still running after 12 hours?

 The description of the problem suggests we should select `Binomial` from the `Distribution` dropdown.
 To find the probability, select `Values` as the `Input type` and enter `15` as the `Upper bound`.
 In the output below we can see that the probability is 0.989.
 The probability that exactly 15 laptops are still running after 12 hours is 0.032.